guidokessels/wh-underworlds/docs/cards/blessed-armour.md

 ![Blessed Armour](https://warhammerunderworlds.com/wp-content/uploads/sites/6/2017/12/377_ENG-Blessed-Armour.png)

-When you roll a [Critical Hit] for this fighter when they are targetted by an Attack action, remove one wound token from them before any damage is dealt
+When you roll a [Critical Hit] for this fighter when they are targeted by an Attack action, remove one wound token from them before any damage is dealt

 Type: Upgrade